taskinegemen/webreader/README.md

 ##Initial Component of the Application:

 ###Reader
 Reader is the where current files are read by the users.
 This is a one page application supported mainly by the Javascript and Server Side Codes that serves encrptyed files to user.
+This section is where the user experience is most important.

 ###Store
 Store is the market place for showing the available content to users to choose for adding their library/magazines and that can see the details of those available contents.